AM505/CSS-HTMLProject/readme.md

 ### Validation

 #### HTML Validator

 * [HTML Validator](https://validator.w3.org/) was used to validate html during the project.

 ![alt text](assets/docs/html_validator.png)

-There were no errors found, but a segestion use a header for the gallery section or replace the section tag with a div.
+There were no errors found, but a suggestion use a header for the gallery section or replace the section tag with a div.
 This change can be made in future.

 #### CSS Validator

 * [CSS Validator](https://validator.w3.org/) was used to validate css during the project.

 ![alt text](assets/docs/css_validator.png)

-There were no errors in the css written for this project.
-There were, however errors in the external minified css from fontawesome 6.2.
+There were no errors in the CSS written for this project.
+There were, however errors in the external minified CSS from fontawesome 6.2.
 This can be fixed by reverting to version 5.2 of fontawesome or replacing fontawesome with images.

 #### Lighthouse

-* Chrome browser developer tool [lighthouse]() was used to test the page.
+* Chrome browser developer tool [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to test the page.

 * Desktop: